Why the Danube is great for first-time cycling holidays

 Visit towns and cities of interest, such as Regensberg in Germany

-8. There is easy access to many sections of the Danube Cycle Path so you can chose to start in a number of different places.
-For example, you can cycle from Passau to Vienna; Passau to Budapest; Vienna to Budapest; on the Bavarian section of the Danube or on the Romania’s Danube delta.
+8. There is easy access to many sections of the Danube Cycle Path so you can choose to start in a number of different places.
+For example, you can cycle from Passau to Vienna; Passau to Budapest; Vienna to Budapest; on the Bavarian section of the Danube or on Romania’s Danube delta.

 9. If you enjoy the Danube Cycle Path on a holiday, you can return to do another section on a different occasion.

 10. The full Cycle Path heads through beautiful countryside and via ten different countries.
 His means there is a lot to see and do wherever you choose to ride each day.
 Our tours take in sections over 5 countries (Germany, Austria, Slovakia, Hungary, and Romania).

 11. The cycle route passes through fascinating and historic European towns and cities, such as Vienna, Budapest, Bratislava, Passau and Regensberg so you can enjoy sightseeing as well as cycling.